FINDING YOUR PLACE IN THE AIR FORCE

 MATCHING STRENGTHS TO A CAREER

 The Air Force utilizes a combination of the ASVAB subtests, referred to as Mechanical, Administrative, General Aptitude and Electronics (MAGE), to determine what career fields you are most qualified for in the Air Force.
-The scores are represented as a percentage between 1 and 99 but are not based on the number of questions you answered correctly.
+ASVAB scores are represented as a percentage between 1 and 99 but are not based on the number of questions you answered correctly.
 Instead, your scores indicate how you did in comparison to others who took the test.
 So please keep that in mind when you receive your results.

 SELECT A MAGE CATEGORY TO VIEW